pjbiggs/Massey203311/Week2/Week2.md

 You still get the same error as the folder does not exist (yet!).

-> __Important: please read, but do not do this as it will not work in our current Massey RStudio environment__
->
-> Home directories can also be referred to by the tilde `~` character.
-It can be used to specify paths starting at your home directory.
-So typing:
->
-> ```bash
-> $ ls ~/Lab2UnixAndR/FridayFolder
-> ```
->
-> will list the contents of your FridayFolder directory, no matter where you currently are in the file system.
->
-> Our `~` refers to a different part of our current Massey RStudio environment.
->
-> __Note: you will not be tested on this behaviour as it is non-standard.__

 ## Copying and moving files, and removing files and directories